sf-wdi-26/modules/w01/d03/m3-functions-scope/readme.md

 Local scope refers to any scope that is defined right past the global one.
 If you define a function, this function will have its own scope inside the body of the function.
 Any function defined inside another function has a also a local scope and can refer to the parent scope, but this logic doesn't work the other way around.

-#### Function scope - can't get inside from outside!
+#### Function scope - can't get inside!

-A variable defined inside a function cannot be accessed outside the function, this is the scope function:
+A variable defined inside a function *cannot* be accessed outside the function, this is the scope function:

 ```javascript
 var a = "this is the global scope";